-Hi, My name is Kirstie Brown.
-And I am18 years old, and I am six months pregnant.
+Hi, I am six months pregnant.
 I have alot of quetions to ask, but I won’t ask alot.
-All I really won’t to know when I have the baby will it hurt.
+All I really want to know when I have the baby will it hurt?
 I’m going to have it natually.
-My mom say’s I have to be 10 cm to have it..
-Will it hurt if I get a c-section.
-That’s all I really have to ask.
+My mom says I have to be 10 cm to have it..
+Will it hurt if I get a c-section?

-It can be a huge help to have a labor assistant (sometimes called a doula), someone who is not a doctor or shift nurse or related to you, but is specially trained and has experience helping women in labor and during birth.
+For a first baby it can make a huge difference to have a labor assistant (sometimes called a doula), someone who is not a doctor or shift nurse or related to you but who is specially trained to support women in labor and during birth.
 A doula can help you find positions that help the pain, talk you through what’s going on, help family and hospital staff help you and be by your side for all of labor and delivery.
-Ask your doctor to help you find a labor assistant, some hospitals offer their services, sometimes doula services are covered by health insurance plans, or if you don’t have insurance you may be able to find a doula-in-training who will support you for little or no cost.
+Ask your doctor to help you find one.
+Some hospitals offer their services as part of their delivery package and sometimes doula services are covered by health insurance plans.
+If you don’t have insurance you may be able to find a doula-in-training who will support you for little or no cost.

-If you do have to have a c-section, you’ll be glad to know that they don’t hurt, though a day after as your pain relief begins to wear off you will have discomfort at your incision site for a few days.
+If you do have to have a c-section, you’ll be glad to know that thanks to modern medicine having one doesn’t hurt at all, though it may the day after if your pain medication begins to wear off, and you will have discomfort at your incision site for a few days, especially when you get up from sitting on lying down.
 Taking pain medication on a schedule (so it doesn’t wear off all at once) and wearing a band to protect the incision area will help.
-For more on this see Why C-Sections Hurt.